Sugar Cane Alley: Synopsis

 José gets high test scores and earns a partial scholarship to attend high school in Fort-de-France, the capital.
 Another student, a girl, also wins a place at the school, but her father has already promised her to other people and does not allow her to go.
 José gives her his pocket watch to express his condolence to her.
-His grandmother accompanies him to the capital, working as a laundrywoman for the rich white households to pay the remainder of the fees and their living costs.
+His grandmother accompanies him to the capital, where she works as a laundrywoman for rich white households to pay the remainder of the school fees and their living costs.
 They are able to find a small trailer to use as a home thanks to José's friend Carmen who drives the boat between the rural area and Fort-de-France.

 José deals with pressure around him, especially from one of his teachers.
-When he writes an essay on the lives of poor blacks he is accused of plagiarism, so he runs away from school, back to his small shack in the city.
+When he writes an essay on the lives of poor blacks, he is accused of plagiarism, so he runs away from school, back to his small shack in the city.
 The professor goes to his house and tells José that he was wrongly accused, offering an apology and a full scholarship to the school and stipend monies.
-José makes enough stipend to relieve Ma'Tine from her laundress job.
+The stipend is enough to relieve Ma'Tine from her laundress job.

-Later José returns to Black Shack Alley after his grandmother has a heart attack while returning home from a trip to a local clothesmaker to make José a fresh suit.
+Later, José returns to Black Shack Alley after his grandmother has a heart attack.
 José sees Léopold being arrested for stealing the boss' ledger to prove that he was cheating the workers out of their earnings.
-As his grandmother dies, José is launched into a future he cannot control, but will continue to write about his home and the suffering of his brethren.
+As his grandmother dies, José is launched into a future he cannot control, but he will continue to write about his home and the suffering of his brethren.

 Awards

 The film won the Best First Work award at the 1984 César Awards (the equivalent of the Academy Award in France), and won four awards at the 40th Venice Film Festival, including the Silver Lion.

-The actress, Darling Légitimus, 76 years old at this period, won the Prize of Best Actress (Gold Lion).
+The actress Darling Légitimus, 76 years old at this period, won the Prize of Best Actress (Gold Lion).
 The film won also the Venice Film Festival Unicef Award and the International Catholic Organization for Cinema and Audiovisual (OCIC) award.

 In America, it won the First Prize Critics Award at the Worldfest-Houston International Film Festival.
 In Africa it won the first Public Award at the Fespaco.